LauraCoder/Full-Stack-open-2021-part3/README.md

 # See the solutions for assignments of rest of the parts

-<a href="https://github.com/LauraCoder/Full-Stack-open-2021">Full Stack open 2021 solutions</a>
+Part3 required an own repository.
+The rest of the Full Stack open 2021 solutions you can find <a href="https://github.com/LauraCoder/Full-Stack-open-2021">here</a>.